-- Hooded sweatshirts or non-uniform sweatshirts worn in school - Shirts/sweatshirts/sweaters with logos, decorations, or brand names - Turtlenecks - Shorts or jumpers higher than 2" above or below the knee (jumpers must have a normal waistline) - Shoes in poor condition (shoes with laces must be tied at all times) - Shoes with multi-color or large logos - High tops, heels over 1", clogs, beach shoes, open toe shoes, or sandals - Boots worn during school hours - Extreme hairstyles that include, but are not limited to mohawks, faux-hawks, mullets, excessive spikes, etc.
+- Hooded sweatshirts, non-uniform sweatshirts, coats, jackets, etc. worn during school hours - Shirts/sweatshirts/sweaters with logos, decorations, or brand names - Turtlenecks - Shorts or jumpers higher than 2" above or below the knee (jumpers must have a normal waistline) - Shoes in poor condition (shoes with laces must be tied at all times for students in 3-8 grade)

+• High tops or tennis shoes above the ankle, shoes with heels, crocs, open-toe shoes, sandals, light-up shoes, or slippers/slides

+- Boots above the ankle - Extreme hairstyles that include, but are not limited to mohawks, faux-hawks, mullets, excessive spikes, etc. - Boys hair below the ears or the collar, or in the eyes (hair must be neatly trimmed)